LEARN

 Keep current with the latest updates from our partners and colleagues in the field.

 Next week countries from around the world will gather in Geneva to discuss ways to manage the global trade in endangered wildlife.
-On the agenda is the trade in African Grey and Timneh Parrots following the decision by CITES to...
+On the agenda is the trade in Grey and Timneh Parrots following the decision by CITES to end...

 Endangered African parrots seized from illegal trade

-Last month two seizures of wild Timneh parrots in illegal trade were made in Liberia and taken to a purpose-built facility at Libassa Wildlife Sanctuary.
-The birds have responded well to emergency medical treatment and are already showing signs of...
+Last month two seizures of wild Timneh Parrots in illegal trade were made in Liberia and the birds taken to a purpose-built facility at Libassa Wildlife Sanctuary.
+The birds have responded well to emergency medical treatment and are already showing...

-2017 starts on a positive note for parrots as the transfer of Grey parrots to Appendix I of CITES comes into effect.
-This new listing, which was voted on by the international community in October last year, brings about an...
+2017 starts on a positive note for parrots as the transfer of Grey Parrots to Appendix I of CITES comes into effect.
+The new listing, which was voted on by the international community in October last year, brings about an...